Jose Siri Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 13th in the league.

-- The Red Sox's 4.52 team ERA ranks 21st across all MLB pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st among all league pitching staffs.

-- Red Sox pitchers combine to allow 181 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (183 total, 1.3 per game).

-- His last appearance was on Wednesday against the Houston Astros, when the righty went 2 2/3 innings, surrendering six earned runs while giving up seven hits.
+- His most recent time out was in relief on Saturday when the righty tossed three innings against the Kansas City Royals, surrendering one earned run while giving up two hits.

-- The 27-year-old has put up an ERA of 3.99, with 8.9 strikeouts per nine innings, in 26 games this season.
-Opponents are hitting .232 against him.
+- In 33 games this season, the 30-year-old has a 4.49 ERA and 11.6 strikeouts per nine innings, while giving up a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.